utPLSQL/utPLSQL/docs/userguide/annotations.md

 It is very likely that the application for which you are going to introduce tests consists of many different packages or procedures/functions.
 Usually procedures can be logically grouped inside a package, there also might be several logical groups of procedure in a single package or even packages themselves might relate to a common module.

-Lets say you have a complex insurance application the operates with policies, claims and payments.
+Let's say you have a complex insurance application that deals with policies, claims and payments.
 The payment module contains several packages for payment recognition, charging, planning etc. The payment recognition module among others contains a complex `recognize_payment` procedure that associates received money to the policies.

-If you want to create tests for your application it is recommended to structure your tests similarly to the logical structure of you application.
+If you want to create tests for your application it is recommended to structure your tests similarly to the logical structure of your application.
 So you end up with something like:
 * Integration tests
   *   Policy tests
   *   Claim tests